MadMub/bar-visualizer/README.md

 ```
 window.addEventListener('resize', vis.resize, false);
 ```
-Note resize() is throttled internally, so need to implement that yourself.
+Note resize() is throttled internally, so no need to do it yourself.